Pattern RoundUp – 10 Easy Patterns to Start Sewing Clothing

-If you are just getting started with garment construction, this post will be a reference for you during your creative journey.
-However, these patterns are in no particular order; but they are all patterns that will help you hone your skills along the way.
-I am giving you my top ten.. (actually a few more) to help you start sewing garments with confidence!
+If you are just getting started with garment construction, this post will reference you during your creative journey.
+However, these patterns are in no particular order; they are all patterns that will help you hone your skills along the way.
+I am giving you my top ten.. (actually a few more) to help you start sewing garments confidently!

 Without delay, we have shorts super fun to make!
-Learn about sizing, printing and matching a PDF pattern, cutting pattern pieces, seam allowance, elastic casings, running elastic through the casing and attaching bias tape!
+Learn about sizing, printing, matching a PDF pattern, cutting pattern pieces, seam allowance, elastic casings, running elastic through the casing, and attaching bias tape!

 Grainline Studio – Linden Sweatshirt

 Next, this is a fantastic Raglan sleeve top!
 Learning all about knit fabrics in the process.
-Sizing, cutting layout for the pattern, making notches, seam allowance, matching pattern pieces, sewing with a stretch needle, how to handle knit fabric, and making bands from ribbing or knit.
+Sizing, cutting layout for the pattern, making notches, seam allowance, matching pattern pieces, sewing with a stretch needle, handling knit fabric, and making bands from ribbing or knit.

 April Rhodes – Staple Dress

 This pattern is fun to make; it includes pockets, shirring, and bias tape.
-You learn how to lay out and cut your pieces from the fabric, setting in pockets, seam allowance, french seams (optional), installing bias tape, and finally how to put shirring in a garment.
+You learn how to layout and cut your pieces from the fabric, set-in pockets, seam allowance, french seams (optional), install bias tape, and finally, how to put shirring in a garment.
 Her Popover Poncho is also a great beginner sew!

 Imagine Gnats – Bess Top